 The purpose of the Friendly Hearts Club program is:

-To educate students about grief issues in a creative manner
+To educate students about grief in a creative manner

-To provide students a supportive environment to talk about grief
+To provide students a supportive environment to process grief

 To allow students to interact with peers with similar grief experiences